Duplicacy currently supports local file storage, SFTP, WebDav and many cloud storage providers.

 us-east-1 does not.

 Wasabi is a relatively new cloud storage service providing a S3-compatible API.
-It is well-suited for storing backups, because it is much cheaper than Amazon S3 with a storage cost of $0.0049/GB/month (see note below), and no additional charges on API calls and download bandwidth.
+It is well-suited for storing backups, because it is much cheaper than Amazon S3 with a storage cost of $0.0059/GB/month (see note below), and no additional charges on API calls and download bandwidth (max egress allowance is equal to storage size).

 S3 and Billing